SoulCycle Founder Julie Rice Is the New Chief Brand Officer of WeWork

 Today SoulCycle founder Julie Rice was named chief brand officer of WeWork, the Cut has learned, making her the new visionary of the billion-dollar co-working company.
 She says she wants to help the brand continue to thrive as a community, meaning: more amenities, programs, and events.
 Like Bozoma Saint John of Uber, Rice has her work cut out for her.

-Over the past month, WeWork, which was recently valued at $20 billion and operates in 19 countries, bought Lord & Taylor’s iconic Manhattan storefront (for $850 million), a coding academy, and a wave-pool startup.
+Over the past month, WeWork, which was recently valued at $20 billion and operates in 19 countries, bought Lord & Taylor’s iconic Manhattan storefront (for $850 million) and a coding academy.
 Next fall in New York, they’re opening a private elementary school for entrepreneurial kids.
 But WeWork has also recently had less-positive press: It fired building cleaners who tried to unionize for higher pay.
 Now they’re planning to hire veterans and refugees.

 Rice seems up to the task.
 She worked as a Hollywood talent manager for 20 years before she and Elizabeth Cutler opened SoulCycle’s first studio in the rear lobby of an Upper West Side dance studio in 2006.
 They built the front desk out of plywood and Ikea furniture and modeled the studio’s dark tile and gleaming white walls after London’s White Cube art gallery, honing the look as “inviting but still sexy, cool but still tribal,” Rice remembers.